galaxyproject/galaxy-hub/src/authnz/config/oidc/idps/custos/index.md

 `config/oidc_config.xml`, which is common to multiple IdPs, you need to configure `config/oidc_backends_config.xml`.
 The following is an example of a configuration.
 Note that the **redirect_uri** must match what as included as the callback URL during your Custos client registration.
+Also note that `localhost` and `127.0.0.1` are not the same; if you register `127.0.0.1` and access your Galaxy via `localhost`, the redirect will not work.
 The client ID and client secret are unique to your installation of Galaxy and were obtained during client registration.

 ```xml